KimTisott/HackerRank-Solutions/README.md

 # HackerRank Solutions
 Personal implementations of the most efficient and fastest solutions for HackerRank challenges.

+SQL solutions are being solved using MySQL, but will soon support DB2, Oracle and MS SQL Server.

 **Currently working on the SQL skillset**

 *All solutions are subject to change*